 The examples of prescribed conduct set forth in this code of conduct are illustrative and should not be read as a comprehensive list.
 Nor, however, should this code be interpreted to cover any general category of behavior not mentioned herein unless that conduct is otherwise prohibited by law.

-2. Aiding and Abetting Misconduct (Shared Responsibility for Violations).
-Intentionally enticing, inciting others, conspiring, or assisting another person or persons to participate in any act of misconduct, being an accessory, or passively witnessing others participating in any act of misconduct, is a violation of the code of student conduct.
+1. Aiding and Abetting Misconduct: Intentionally enticing, inciting others, conspiring, or assisting another person or persons to participate in any act of misconduct, being an accessory, or passively witnessing others participating in any act of misconduct, is a violation of the Student Code of Conduct.

 - The University prohibits the use of rapid consumption devices or drinking games including, but not limited to, keg stand, beer pong, funnels, or similar games and devices.